openpnp/openpnp/Transformed-Axes.md

 **Cam Arms Angle** defines the angle between the two arms.
 Normally, a 180° angle is used for straight-across arms.
 If the angle is 0°, it describes a one-armed design that always only pushes one side i.e nozzle at a time.
 Other "V-shaped" arms angles could be used to describe designs, that eliminate dead-time, that the 0° one-armed design has.

 **Cam Wheel Radius** and **Cam Wheel Gap** are physical properties of the mechanics.
 However, they both just add a constant offset to the transformation.
-Because we relate the target Z coordinate to the nozzle **tip** rather than the nozzle **back** (where the cam wheel pushes it), such an offset is not purposeful and you will simply end up compensating for it in the nozzle offset. ⚠ It is highly recommended to **leave both at zero**.
+Because we relate the target Z coordinate to the nozzle **tip** rather than the nozzle **back** (where the cam wheel pushes it), such an offset is not purposeful and you will simply end up compensating for it in the nozzle offset.

+⚠️ It is highly recommended to leave both **Cam Wheel Radius** and **Cam Wheel Gap** at zero.

 ## ReferenceCamClockwiseAxis